 A common fabric for camping chair construction.
 It’s extremely abrasion resistant and durable.
 Plus, thick nylon can hold a huge amount of weight so you don’t have to worry about ripping the chair apart when you sit down.

 Nylon’s big downfall for camp chairs is that it’s very prone to melting and burning.
 Hot embers from the fire can instantly melt a hole through your chair if the wind whips up.

-Steel tubing is common on camp chairs and arguably more durable than aluminum.
+The tubing on the heavy duty camp chairs is often made from steel because it’s arguably more durable than aluminum.
 Steel tubing and steel rivets certainly would seem to have a better durability but good luck finding a chair made that way!